Tommy Pham Preview, Player Props: Diamondbacks vs. Orioles

 - The pitching staff for the Orioles has a collective 9.1 K/9, the seventh-best in the league.

-- The Orioles have the 13th-ranked team ERA across all league pitching staffs (4.04).
+- The Orioles have a 4.04 team ERA that ranks 13th across all league pitching staffs.

-- The Orioles give up the ninth-fewest home runs in baseball (148 total, 1.1 per game).
+- Orioles pitchers combine to allow 150 home runs (1.1 per game), the ninth-fewest in the league.

-- The left-hander's most recent time out was on Friday against the Colorado Rockies, when he threw six innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Saturday, the righty tossed six innings against the Colorado Rockies, giving up two earned runs while surrendering six hits.

-- The 29-year-old has amassed an ERA of 4.78, with 8.2 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .263 batting average against him.
+- The 26-year-old has amassed an ERA of 3.03, with 8.8 strikeouts per nine innings, in 24 games this season.
+Opposing hitters have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.